Coding region: Mutation types

 There are various forms of mutations that can occur in coding regions.
 One form is silent mutations, in which a change in nucleotides does not result in any change in amino acid after transcription and translation.
 There also exist nonsense mutations, where base alterations in the coding region code for a premature stop codon, producing a shorter final protein.
 Point mutations, or single base pair changes in the coding region, that code for different amino acids during translation, are called missense mutations.
 Other types of mutations include frameshift mutations such as insertions or deletions.

 Formation

 Some forms of mutations are hereditary (germline mutations), or passed on from a parent to its offspring.
 Such mutated coding regions are present in all cells within the organism.
-Other forms of mutations are acquired (somatic mutations) during an organisms lifetime, and may not be constant cell-to-cell.
+Other forms of mutations are acquired (somatic mutations) during an organism's lifetime, and may not be constant cell-to-cell.
 These changes can be caused by mutagens, carcinogens, or other environmental agents (ex.
 UV).
 Acquired mutations can also be a result of copy-errors during DNA replication and are not passed down to offspring.
 Changes in the coding region can also be de novo (new); such changes are thought to occur shortly after fertilization, resulting in a mutation present in the offspring's DNA while being absent in both the sperm and egg cells.